Yair Netanyahu

-Yair Netanyahu (יאיר נתניהו; born 26 July 1991) is an Israeli podcaster and political activist.
+Yair Netanyahu (יאיר נתניהו; born 26 July 1991) Also known as Yonatan Hun, is an Israeli podcaster and political activist.
 He is the second child of Benjamin Netanyahu.

 Biography

-Yair Netanyahu was born in Jerusalem to Benjamin Netanyahu and his wife Sara.
+Yair Netanyahu was born on 26 July 1991 in Jerusalem to Benjamin Netanyahu and his wife Sara.
 He has a brother, Avner Netanyahu, and a half-sister, Noa Netanyahu-Roth; Noa is Benjamin Netanyahu's daughter by his first wife, Miriam Haran née Weizmann.

-Netanyahu majored in Theatre at the High School for the Arts in Jerusalem before serving in the IDF Spokesperson's Unit.
+Netanyahu majored in theatre at the High School for the Arts in Jerusalem before serving in the IDF Spokesperson's Unit.
 He previously worked as social media director for Shurat HaDin, an Israeli NGO that provides legal services to victims of terrorist attacks.
 After finishing his army service, Netanyahu studied international relations at the Hebrew University of Jerusalem, graduating with a Bachelor of Arts degree in International Relations.
 Netanyahu also studied at the Interdisciplinary Center (IDC) in Herzliya and graduated with a Master of Arts degree in Government Studies.

 Netanyahu lived with his parents at Beit Aghion, the prime minister's official residence in Rehavia, Jerusalem.
-They left after Netanyahu lost the 2021 election.
+They left after Benjamin Netanyahu was ousted as prime minister in 2021.

 In January 2014, a Norwegian newspaper reported that Netanyahu was dating Sandra Leikanger, a Norwegian student.
 The couple had met while they were students at the Interdisciplinary Center in Herzliya.
 The news triggered outrage because Leikanger was not Jewish.
 In 2015, Netanyahu briefly dated Lee Levi, a Danish-Israeli model and student.

 In November 2020, Netanyahu launched his own right-wing podcast called The Yair Netanyahu Show, with episodes in both English and Hebrew.
 His first guest was Brazilian politician Eduardo Bolsonaro, the third son of Brazilian president Jair Bolsonaro.